nusrobomaster/Dart-FYP/docs/Z Mechanical Design - Launcher.md

 The tests revealed a critical design oversight, which is the lack of a deceleration system for the launch sled.

 After releasing the projectile, the sled continued at full velocity and impacted the launcher's front plate.
-This high-g dead stop impact resulted in the 3D-printed sled to shear and completely be destroyed .Secondly the scrap-aluminum carrier, which held the sled, was visibly deforming and buckling under the high tensile force of the 23 kgF.
+This high-g dead stop impact resulted in the 3D-printed sled to shear and completely be destroyed.

+Secondly the scrap-aluminum carrier, which held the sled, was visibly deforming and buckling under the high tensile force of the 23 kgF.

 To solve these issues, two corrective actions were immediately implemented for the next iteration.
 The aluminum carrier will be replaced with a high-strength steel plate to withstand the band's peak tensile load, and a spring-based damping system will be designed and integrated into the launcher's front plate to safely absorb the sled's kinetic energy and bring it to a controlled stop.